panzerdragoonlegacy/website/DEVELOPMENT.md

    `cd panzer-dragoon-legacy`

-4. Create database.yml, secrets.yml, and .env from the example files:
+4. Create a .env from the example file:

-   `cp config/examples/database.yml config/database.yml`

-   `cp config/examples/secrets.yml config/secrets.yml`

    `cp .example.env .env`